 So imagine it’s one of those insanely hot summer days and all you can think about is how hot it is today and how good ice cream would be on a day like today.
 Every break you have at work all you can do is think about that decadent chocolate ice cream with the smooth, creamy peanut butter swirl in your favorite waffle cone.
 Finally your shift is over and you race to your favorite cute little ice cream shop on the corner, but are discouraged when you see the line wraps around the building.
 Everyone must have had the same idea as you.
 You decide to wait it out anyways because you have been thinking about sinking your teeth in the cold, smooth ice cream and that crunchy waffle cone all day.
 It’s finally your turn to order, but the sweet lady ringing you up lets you know that they currently do not have any more Chocolate Peanut Butter ice cream.
 What!?!
 You have been thinking about enjoying your favorite ice cream all day, how can this be?
 You scramble to choose another flavor and settle for just plain chocolate.
 You go back to your car disappointed and try to enjoy your new flavor, but it just isn’t doing it for you.
 You aren’t satisfied.

 Okay, I know that is a cheesy little example, but there is some truth to that story.
 How many times do we find ourselves fixated on something we believe we must have or is the best thing for us?
 This thing ends up consuming our lives and it is all we can think about.
 That is why it is especially hard when things don’t work out.
-You don’t receive that job promotion, that guy ends up not feeling the same way about you, or your favorite ice cream shop runs out of your favorite flavor.
+You don’t receive that job promotion, that guy or gal ends up not feeling the same way about you, or your favorite ice cream shop runs out of your favorite flavor.
 Disappointment isn’t fun and it is important that we don’t end up living in our disappointment.
 It is important to remember that God has a specific plan unique to you.
 Here are 10 bible verses that I hope remind you that God’s purpose for you is greater than Chocolate Peanut Butter ice cream.

 - “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 “As the heavens are higher than your ways and my thoughts than your thoughts.” – Isaiah 55: 8-9